Phyllanthus warnockii

-Phyllanthus warnockii, the sand reverchonia, is a plant species of the family Phyllanthaceae.
-It is a sand dune annual and confined to the Southwestern United States and adjacent Mexico.
-It is poisonous to mammals.
-Members of the Hopi Tribe in northeastern Arizona sometimes traditionally used the berries to oil and season piki cooking slabs.
-It was also used by the Hopi medicinally in cases of postpartum hemorrhage.
+Phyllanthus warnockii, the sand reverchonia, is a plant species of the leaf-flower family.
+It is an annual that specializes in growing on sand dunes in the Southwestern United States and adjacent northeastern Mexico.
+Though experiments found it to be poisonous to sheep, members of the Hopi Tribe in northeastern Arizona traditionally use the berries to oil and season cooking slabs for making corn wafer bread.